-- The Create Column Group dialog is for the 11.4 Events view.
+- The Create Column Group dialog is for the 11.4 and later Events view.
 To access this dialog, select Column Group > New Column Group in the Events view toolbar.

 - The Manage Column Groups dialog is for the Legacy Events view (Version 11.4) , and the Events view (Version 11.4 and earlier).
-The Manage Column Groups dialog has one feature that is not yet available in the Create Column Group dialog: set column width, import, and export.
+The Manage Column Groups dialog has these features that are not yet available in the Create Column Group dialog: set column width, import, and export.
 To access this dialog, go to Investigate > Legacy Events and in the View drop-down list select Manage Column Groups.
 The View option is named for the current value, for example, Detail View, List View, Log View, or the currently selected column group.

 Quick Look - Column Group Menu, Create Column Group Dialog, and Column Group Details Dialog

 This section introduces the Column Group Menu, Create Column dialog, and the Column Group Details dialog.
 The following figures are examples of the Column Group menu.
-The example on the left has a built-in column group highlighted so that the information icon is visible.
-Notice the color difference between the highlighted column group (RSA Endpoint Analysis) versus the selected column group (RSA Email Analysis).
-The example on the right has a custom column group highlighted so that the edit icon is visible.
+The example on the left (Version 11.4) has a custom column group highlighted so that the edit icon is visible.
+The example on the right (Version 11.5) has a built-in column group highlighted so that the information icon is visible.
 The table describes the options.

 |Filter Column Groups||Filters the list of column groups as you type text so that only group names that contain that text are displayed.|